 https://maps.app.goo.gl/Q5RCzdpJrSECUxRFA

-Before there was the Academic Advising Center here, there was Johnson Hall, a multi-purpose building that burned down in 1987 after a grease fire started in a food service kitchen.
-Within Johnson Hall at the time was The Rat, or The Rathskeller, which opened in 1969 as the first campus venue serving beer with food and live music -- at that time German music.
+In 1969 The Rat opened in Johnson Hall, a multi-purpose building, as the first campus venue serving beer with food and live music – at that time German music.
 The German beer hall theme was short-lived, though, traded out for a 700-capacity concert venue serving beer.
+The building burned down in 1987 after a grease fire started in a food service kitchen.
+Today you will find the Academic Advising Center here.

-Mudcrutch (including future Heartbreakers Tom Petty, Mike Campbell and Benmont Tench) played here several times in 1971, 1972 and 1973.
+Mudcrutch would go on to play here several times in 1971, 1972 and 1973.
 Road Turkey (including future Heartbreaker Stan Lynch) and RGF (including future Heartbreaker Ron Blair) also performed here during these years.

 The Rat’s lineup of musical acts over its history was vast.
 Among the many acts were the Allman Brothers Band in 1970, Lynyrd Skynyrd (then spelled Lynard Skynard) in 1971 and 1972, and U2 in 1981.
 The Box Tops, Dion, Blues Image, Goose Creek Symphony, and Bette Midler, among many others, also performed here.